-Why is EPRA NAV important?
+Why is the set of EPRA NAV metrics important?

 Investors and analysts want to know the fair value of an investment property company's assets and liabilities, taking into account the specific nature of an investment property company's business model.
-EPRA NAV provides a measure of the fair value of a company on a long-term basis and therefore it is a useful tool to compare against any investment and/or quoted share price.
+The set of EPRA NAV metrics (NRV, NTA, NDV) provide a measure of the fair value of a company and therefore they are a useful tool to compare against any investment and/or quoted share price.
 For example, this may be a good indicator of the extent to which the fair value of the (net) assets of the company is reflected in the share price.
-Also, through the NAV calculation investors can see the impact of any material revaluations of trading property and other investments held at cost which can help them to assess future profits or losses from sales and/or disposals of these assets.
+Also, through the NAVs calculation investors can see the impact of any material revaluations of trading property and other investments held at cost which can help them to assess future profits or losses from sales and/or disposals of these assets.